 When you encounter a no Internet access issue, you can try configuring some network functions to fix it.
 To do so you need to use Command Prompt.

-Open Start menu and type “cmd“.
-Right click on Command Prompt in the result and select Run as administrator.
+Open the Start menu and type “cmd“.
+Right-click on Command Prompt in the result and select Run as administrator.

 In Command Prompt, type the following lines one by one and hit Enter after each.